airbnb/epoxy-ios/README.md

 ### CocoaPods

-To get started with Epoxy using [Cocoapods](https://cocoapods.org) add `pod 'Epoxy'` to your Podfile and then follow the integration tutorial [here](https://guides.cocoapods.org/using/using-cocoapods.html).
+To get started with Epoxy using [Cocoapods](https://cocoapods.org) add `pod 'Epoxy'` to your Podfile and then follow the integration instructions [here](https://guides.cocoapods.org/using/using-cocoapods.html).

 Epoxy also comes with a number of [subspecs](https://guides.cocoapods.org/syntax/podspec.html#subspec) so you only have to include what you need.
 The following subspecs are available: